DrSchabbs/bindED/README.md

-Grab `bindEDplugin.zip` from the [release page](https://github.com/alterNERDtive/bindED/releases/latest) and extract it into your VoiceAttackís `Apps` directory.
+Grab `bindEDplugin.zip` from the [release page](https://github.com/alterNERDtive/bindED/releases/latest) and extract it into your VoiceAttack‚Äôs `Apps` directory.

 ## Migrating from the Old Plugin

 If you use this as a drop-in replacement for the initial version all commands invoking the plugin will throw an error message.
-Gary has asked me to change the pluginís GUID, and the plugin with the old one will no longer be found.
+Gary has asked me to change the plugin‚Äôs GUID, and the plugin with the old one will no longer be found.

 _That is irrelevant in basically all cases and can safely be ignored_.
 Binds will be read automatically when VoiceAttack starts, and when they change.

 ## Usage

-You donít have to do anything!
+You don‚Äôt have to do anything!
 When VoiceAttack loads, bindED will automatically detect your bindings.
-It will also keep a watchful eye on Eliteís bindings folder and reload them when there is a change!
+It will also keep a watchful eye on Elite‚Äôs bindings folder and reload them when there is a change!

 If something goes awry, you can still manually call the `loadbinds` plugin